Implement a product feature using GitHub Spec Kit

 • Success Criteria: Measurable outcomes, assumptions, and out-of-scope items.

-10. Verify that key requirements (from your feature description) are captured under the Requirements section.
+10. Review the spec.md file and verify that key requirements (from your stakeholder requirements document) are captured under the Requirements section.

 • File size limits (25 MB per file)